Introduction of Qing Dai:Natural Indigo or Indigo Naturalis.

 Indigo Naturalis(Natural Indigo).

-Ecological environment: It grows in wild fields or cultivated in moist areas of mountain or forest margins.
-It is mainly distributed in the Yangtze river area and the Zhujiang river area, southwest of China.
+Ecological environment: The plant grows in wild fields or cultivated in moist areas of mountain or forest margins.
+The plant mainly distributes in the Yangtze River area and the Zhujiang river area, southwest area of China.